 You can use the money paid into the account by you and the government to pay the registered UK childcare provider of your choice, as the new system will not be administered by employers.

 You will be allowed to continue to claim under the Tax Free Childcare scheme while you are on paid leave, including:

 However, you can only claim for children eligible before you began that leave.
 You will not be able to claim during any unpaid leave.

 You will be able to withdraw funds you have paid into the account, if needed.
 However, the government would then reclaim its corresponding contribution.

 For example, if you withdrew £800, the government would take back £200 of the money it had added.

-The existing Employer Supported Childcare voucher system will be stopped in April 2018 for anyone not already registered for it.
+The Employer Supported Childcare voucher system stopped in April 2018 for anyone not already registered for it.